 In the Arabic language, wherever the word 'khatam' is attached to a word, it conveys the meaning of 'the last' and in this verse it refers to 'the last of the prophets'.
-Nabi means any type of divine messenger.

-Obviously, the word messenger can be applied to all prophets so by saying that Muhammad is the last of all prophets, God means that he is the last of all messengers and that after him there will come no prophet, nor any messenger from God, nor any person with a new holy book.
+Nabi means any type of divine messenger.163 saying that Muhammad is the last of all prophets, God means that he is the last of all messengers and that after him there will come no prophet, nor any messenger from God, nor any person with a new holy book.